ygemici/osz/loader/README.md

 2. the loader initializes hardware (long mode, screen resolution, memory map etc.)
 3. then loads environment file and initrd file from the boot partition (or from ROM).
 4. iterates on filesystem drivers, and loads kernel from initrd.
-5. if filesystem is not recognized, scans for the first ELF executable in initrd.
+5. if filesystem is not recognized, scans for the first executable in initrd.
-6. parses ELF program header and symbols to get link addresses (only level 2 compatible loaders).
+6. parses executable header and symbols to get link addresses (only level 2 compatible loaders).
 7. maps framebuffer, [environment](https://github.com/bztsrc/osz/blob/master/etc/sys/config) and [bootboot structure](https://github.com/bztsrc/osz/blob/master/loader/bootboot.h) accordingly.
-8. sets up stack, registers and jumps to [ELF's entry point](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
+8. sets up stack, registers and jumps to [entry point](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
 See example kernel below.

 Machine state
 -------------

 When the kernel gains control, the memory mapping looks like this (unless symbol table is provided.
-A fully compatible level 2 loader should map these where the ELF symbols tell to):
+A fully compatible level 2 loader should map these where the symbols tell to):

 ```
    -64M framebuffer                       (0xFFFFFFFFFC000000)